Natural gas furnaces need enough space and airflow to work properly.

 - Used filters

-If you have a cat, put your litter box somewhere else.
+If you have a cat, put your litter box in another room.
 Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could circulate the unpleasant odors all over your home.
+Plus, the furnace could move the unpleasant odors throughout your home.

-You should also routinely sweep around your furnace to block dust from accumulating.
+You should also frequently vacuum by your furnace to stop dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you want furnace replacement or regular maintenance in The Bay Area, Contra Costa Heating & AC can expertly take care of your needs.
-Our highly trained technicians can repair any furnace model or brand.
+Whether you need furnace replacement or annual maintenance in The Bay Area, Contra Costa Heating & AC can expertly take care of your needs.
+Our highly trained technicians can repair any HVAC model or brand.